hashicorp-services/tfm/site/docs/migration/pre-migration-ce-tfc.md

 - Establish Validation process as agreed upon with the Customer.
     - Running a plan and apply after the migration to verify no changes are expected.
     - How to assign credentials to all of the workspaces after migration.
 - Establish a control plane to run tfm from to perform migration tasks.
 Requires access to the Terraform Enterprise/Terraform Cloud destination org and the VCS GitHub org at the same time.
+Requires credentials to authenticate to the terraform backends.

 #### Configuration

 - Configure the TFE/TFC Version Control connection
 - Configure the tfm configuration file
+- Install terraform in the working environment
+- Configure backend authentication credentials in the working environment

 #### Technical Validation (Proof of Concept)